Off-Nominal/artemis-history/docs/destinations.md

 NASA publishes formal Mars strategy.
 No Moon landing in the plan.
 Asteroid Redirect Mission fills the "Proving Ground" phase.
 Criticized as vague -- no dates, no costs, no funded plan.

+## March 21, 2017 - NASA Transition Authorization Act

+**Signed by**: President Donald Trump

+First NASA authorization in 7 years.
+Key destination language:
+- Mars as long-term goal: "achieving human exploration of Mars and beyond"
+- "Human missions near or on the surface of Mars in the 2030s"
+- Allows "missions to intermediate destinations" (cislunar, Mars moons)
+- Does NOT specifically mandate return to lunar surface

+Signals bipartisan congressional commitment to Mars but leaves the specific path (Moon-first vs. asteroid-first vs. direct) to be determined by the new administration.